pinry/docker-pinry/README.rst

 Running this will build you a docker image with the latest version of both docker-pinry and pinry itself::

-  docker build -t pinry/pinry .
+  sudo docker build -t pinry/pinry .

 Running docker-pinry